Expand your business into South Africa, even without an entity

 South Africa, with its diversified economy, the second-largest in Africa, almost 60 million people, and a relatively stable political environment make it a popular site for foreign investment and business expansion.

-However, expanding a business in South Africa can be a difficult process.
+However, expanding a business in South Africa, and hiring employees in South Africa, can be a difficult process.
 The country still has lengthy bureaucratic procedures, cultural differences, and unique regulations that can cause delays, so expansion projects can often take weeks or months to get off the ground.

 We have an in-house recruitment team, so we can source, recruit, and onboard your new staff members.
 Additionally, you can use our South African subsidiary to act as employer of record for your new hires, so you don’t even need to register an entity in the country but will have total autonomy over your employees.